 Using the UTMA option, you name an adult custodian to manage the gift until the child reaches the age at which the Act says that the gift property must be turned over to her.
 In most states, this age is 21, although but in a few states it's 18, and in another handful of states you can extend the age to 25.
 You can easily set up a UTMA account at a bank or with a broker.
-The UTMA is available in all states except South Carolina and Vermont.
+The UTMA is available in all states except South Carolina.

 If you want to control the money past the age that custodianships end in your state, set up a trust and name yourself as trustee.

 Finally, you can open a 529 college savings account for your lucky infant.
 The money you deposit will add up to a tidy sum by college age -- and you'll get tax benefits, as well.